 1 in 8 women are diagnosed with breast cancer.
 So, unfortunately, chances are one of your close friends or family will be affected.
+Knowing how to support a friend or loved one through cancer may not be easy.
 Knowing what or what not to do can make all the difference.
 It is proven that patients with great support systems have a better prognosis.
-It's scary finding out someone you love has cancer, especially if you have no experience with the disease.
+It’s scary finding out someone you love has cancer, especially if you have no experience with the disease.
 These few simple suggestions, can make a big difference.

-Let's start with the don'ts.
+Let’s start with the don’ts.
 Please stop trying to make us feel better.
-It's cancer.
+It’s cancer.
 It sucks.
-It's going to suck for a long time.
-Don't say "everything will be okay".
+It’s going to suck for a long time.
+Don’t say “everything will be okay”.
 Nothing about fighting cancer is okay.
-And everyone can talk about how not okay it is.
+But it is okay for everyone can talk about how not okay it is.
 Remain positive, but be real.
 Empathize instead of sympathize.
 Let them vent, cry, or scream.
-You won't be able to fix it, but just being there and understanding can be a huge support.
-Also stay away from "motivational"stories about others, whether they are 20 year survivors or if they passed away.
+You won’t be able to fix it, but just being there and understanding can be a huge support.
+Also stay away from “motivational” stories about others, whether they are 20 year survivors or if they passed away.
 This is awkward and overwhelming at the beginning of this crazy ride.

 And please don’t say “it’s just hair, it will grow back”.
 I know this is meant to make them feel better, but unless you’ve lost your hair due to chemo, you have no clue how much this can affect some patients.
 Along with everything else going on, losing your hair can take away your femininity, your identity. your self esteem.
 And it can take years to grow it back.
 Losing eyebrows and eyelashes is painful.
 You don’t realize their worth until they are gone.